-Vegetables with Chermoula Sauce are an interesting side dish that features the herb-based sauce called Chermoula!
+Vegetables with Chermoula Sauce are an interesting side dish combination that features the herb-based sauce called Chermoula!
 WE enjoyed this on steamed green beans and carrots, but see more options below for veggies to eat with Chermoula, or if you want to make a lower-carb version of this recipe just use more green beans and fewer carrots.

 Chermoula (also spelled Charmoula) is sometimes referred to as cilantro pesto, and it’s a North African sauce made of chopped herbs and spices.
 It’s often served as a sauce on fish, but it’s also used on vegetables and meats.
 Chermoula is similar to Chimichurri Sauce, which is a South American sauce served on meat.

 What ingredients do you need for this recipe?

 (This is only a list of ingredients; please scroll down for complete printable recipe.
 Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe.)

 - extra-virgin Olive Oil (affiliate link)

 - fresh-squeezed lemon juice, I used my fresh-frozen lemon juice

 - salt and fresh ground black pepper to taste

 If you’re not a cilantro fan, there are versions of Chermoula Sauce that use more parsley and less cilantro, and even some versions with only parsley.
 Feel free to make those changes and adapt the sauce ingredients to your own taste.

 More vegetables you could serve with Chermoula Sauce: